Rumpelstiltskin

 In time, the new Queen had a baby of her own, a son.
 Joy filled the palace.

-One day, the Queen was alone in the garden.
-All of a sudden, the imp stood before her.
+One day, when the Queen was alone in the garden, the imp appeared before her.
 “Give me what you promised!” said the imp, pointing at the baby.
 “We agreed.
 Give me that baby, now!”

-“I never agreed to that!” said the Queen.
+“I never agreed!” said the Queen with panic.
 She held her baby tightly in her arms.
-She said, “I can give you gold instead.”
+She gathered her thoughts and said, “I will give you gold instead.”

 “Don’t make me laugh!” said the little man.
 “I can spin all the gold I want!”